lupiochi/lupiochi/README.md

 class Luiz:
     def __init__(self):
         self.name = "Luiz Felipe Piochi"
-        self.title = "Bioinformatics Researcher"
+        self.title = "Deep Learning and Bioinformatics Specialist"
-        self.mission = "Turning complex biological data into meaningful insights."

     def introduction(self):
         return f"👋 Hi, I'm {self.name}, a {self.title}.
-My goal is to uncover the hidden stories in biological data."
+My goal is to uncover the hidden stories in data."

     def what_i_do(self):
-        return ("🔬 I work with deep learning and genomics tools to solve biological puzzles, " "such as predicting how cancer drugs will work and understanding bee genetics.")
+        return ("🔬 I work with deep learning and develop bioinformatics tools to solve biological puzzles, " "such as predicting how cancer drugs will work and understanding bee metagenomics.")

     def how_to_reach_me(self):
         return "🌍 Let's connect!
 You can find me on LinkedIn, ResearchGate, or send me an email!"